book cover

 Cookie wafers and cookies served on a platter for dessert.

 When planning a party, my first advice is to pick a theme.
-Nothing is better than having a theme to play off of when preparing food, drinks, and decor!
-It just makes everything so much fun.
+Choosing a theme makes it so much more fun!
+Here are some ideas for themed dessert boards:

 Valentine’s Day: Make a romantic board with pink and red candy, chocolate-shaped hearts, and cookies!